 Any student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by Southwestern to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is below:

-U.S. Department of Education Student Privacy Policy Office 400 Maryland Avenue, SW Washington, DC 20202-8520
+The name and address of the office that administers FERPA is: U.S. Department of Education Student Privacy Policy Office, 400 Maryland Avenue, SW Washington, DC 20202-8520.

-J. Change of Vital Data
+J. Changes in Vital Data

 It is the student's responsibility to promptly advise the school of any change in vital data, such as a change of temporary or permanent mailing address, telephone number, sex, gender, or name.
-Such information is needed to contact the student in case of an emergency and to notify the student of any other important information.
+Such information may be needed to contact the student in case of an emergency and to notify the student of any other important information.
 A mailing to a student's most recent address, as recorded in the Registrar's Office, is deemed to be sufficient to provide notice with respect to any matter concerning the student.
-Changes can be submitted through a Student Action Report (SAR) or Self Service as soon as any such changes occur.
+A student should submit these data changes through a Student Action Report (SAR) as soon as any such changes occur.
+The form can be found on the Registrar's Office page in the portal or in the Registrar's office on campus.